-Company Registration Service in UAE.
+Licensed UAE Company Setup Advisory | License No. 927104.
 For Popular Package Know More

-Starting in July, Unlicensed Social Media Influencers in Abu Dhabi Face Dh10,000 Fine
+You are currently viewing Starting in July, Unlicensed Social Media Influencers in Abu Dhabi Face Dh10,000 Fine

 Starting from July 1st, social media influencers and businesses involved in advertising without a license will face penalties in Abu Dhabi.
 The Abu Dhabi Department of Economic Development (ADDED) has announced that these penalties could be as high as Dh10,000.
 In severe cases, companies might even be shut down.